What’s so important about listening?

 If our eyes are closed for any length of time we experience a different world.
 The pavement under our feet resonates with a succession of footsteps tapping on concrete, splashing through puddles, muffled in mud, crunching through leaves or paper, silent at traffic lights.
 Around us on the roads we hear the rhythms of tyres, the squeal of brakes.
 In the air is the breath of the wind as it whistles through trees, the calls of birds, the far-off echo of a child’s voice.
-A Listening Walk is an experiential journey into the world of sound and rhythm and its interface with music.
+An Interactive Listening Walk is an experiential journey into the world of sound and rhythm and its interface with music.

 What is a Sound Forage?

 It’s an interesting and absorbing thing to reconsider an object from its sound/s, rather than its looks or function.
 Pick up an object near you – what sounds does it make?
 How many sounds can you get from it?
 Can you play it like an instrument?
-Our sound forages invite you to explore and organise these found sounds in our environment, creating new sonic landscapes.
+Our Sound Forages invite you to explore and organise these found sounds in our environment, creating new sonic landscapes.

 Why are they beneficial?

 When we experience our environment through listening, we focus on the here and now.
 Listening encourages space and pause, invites us to be curious, and requires us to be fully present.
 Being fully active in listening allows us to attune to the moment, and can be revitalising.
 We can do it at any time – try it!: when you get to the end of this sentence, stop and open your ears for a few seconds.
 What did you hear?
 How did it feel?

 Creating soundpieces together has a high feelgood factor – no musical experience is required, and it’s fun to make something as a group.